d-lynch95/Portfolio-Project4/README.md

   - Open your IDE of choice (git must be installed for the next steps)
   - Type git clone copied-git-url into the IDE terminal
   - The project will now of been cloned on your local machine for use.

+- Fork the repository
+  - For creating a copy of the repository on your account and change it without affecting the original project, useFork   directly from GitHub:

+  - On My Repository Page, press Fork in the top right of the page
+  - A forked version of my project will appear in your repository

 - Heroku
   - The project was deployed using Code Institutes mock terminal for Heroku